Guest post by Clara Beaufort

 While gardening is not akin to running a marathon, it is an activity that requires physical effort.
 When you garden, you carry bags of soil, bags of fertilizer, and bags of compost.
 Gardening requires strength and balance as you move among the plants to dig, weed, and water.
 All of these tasks require more than arm strength; gardening requires the use of the whole body.

 Because gardening is such a physical activity, it helps strengthen your bones and joints.
 It also helps older adults prevent falls because they are strengthening their core and improving their balance while tending to their plants.
 Gardening also cures a sedentary lifestyle and gets people moving to decrease the risk of obesity, blood pressure issues, diabetes, heart disease, stroke, and in some cases osteoporosis and cancer.
-The best part is, gardening does not feel like exercise and includes the reward of a beautiful yard and fresh, healthy food.
+The best part is, gardening does not feel like exercise and includes the reward and value of a beautiful yard and fresh, healthy food.

 If you’re a dog owner, gardening will also help your furry friend get more physical activity; having a lush garden you’ve worked hard to create is a great motivator for spending time outside with your dog so he gets the exercise and fresh air he needs.
 You can train your pooch so he’ll be both safe and well-behaved in your garden while you work on it, which allows both you and Fido to reap the physical and mental benefits of being outdoors.
 However, if you need to work in your garden for extended periods of time - especially when the weather is extremely hot and/or dry, and it may not be safe for your pup to be outdoors for too long - you’ll want to hire someone for dog walking or doggy daycare duties while you till, weed and plant.